Why You Should Read Online Reviews and My Tips for Using Them Effectively for Travel, Making Purchases and In Life

 Read online reviews for safety, setting expectations and ensuring an enjoyable experience

-I use data to drive personal and professional decisions every day, including reading online reviews before buying or using any product or service.
+I use data to drive personal and professional decisions every day, including reading online reviews before buying or using any product or service or booking any travel accommodations.
 This is my personal methodology for evaluating and using online reviews.

 1. Scan reviews for commonalities.